This recipe for pan-fried tofu with teriyaki sauce is starting to become a favorite tofu recipe of mine.

 - Heat oil in a pan for frying on medium heat.

-- When oil is hot enough, fry tofu slices until crispy and golden on all sides.
+- When the oil is hot enough, fry tofu slices until crispy and golden on all sides.
 Work in batches until you go through all of them.
 (Be careful!
 Oil will sizzle because of the teriyaki marinade absorbed in tofu)

 - Place cooked tofu on a plate with paper towels to absorb excess oil.